tranquilit/adcs_python/README.md

 Manage SPN and Keytab
 ---------------------------------------------------------

-- In Active Directory, register the HTTP SPN for the machine account:
+- In Active Directory, register the HTTP SPN and msDS-SupportedEncryptionTypes for the machine account:

 ```
-HTTP/testadcs.mydomain.lan
+servicePrincipalName: HTTP/testadcs.mydomain.lan
+msDS-SupportedEncryptionTypes: 24
 ```

 - Generate the keytab: